Skip to main content

 Review policies

 After connecting, you’re taken to the integration’s detail page.
-The agent’s tool policies are automatically seeded with sensible defaults—read operations default to auto, write operations default to approval_needed.
+Approval settings are pre-set with sensible defaults: reads are auto-approved, writes need approval.
 Review and adjust these before the agent starts handling requests.

 What happens on connect